okfn-brasil/schemaOrg-Wikidata-Map/README.md

 * *Wikidata definition strategy* is based on Wikipedia.
 All entries (mainly stable classes) define intention associating item with corresponding Wikipedia's entry.

 So, providing SchemaOrg-side we enhance correct use and avoid confusion for SchemaOrg users.
-Providing wikidata-side we enhance Wikidata definition and offer access to Wikidata users the biggest [semantic *corpus*](https://en.wikipedia.org/wiki/Corpus_linguistics) of the Web.
+Providing wikidata-side we enhance Wikidata definition and offer access to Wikidata users the biggest [semantic *corpus* sampler](https://en.wikipedia.org/wiki/Corpus_linguistics) of the Web.

 ## Working on SchemaOrg side
 ... to-do list: